The page was originally written in ~2001, when having a home network was unusual, and so was I.

 Various password-protected SVN repositories

 Dynamic IP Address TranslationThe network sits on a single dynamic IP address granted by ntlworld to the firewall.
 This is a DHCP client to the outside world, does NAT and provides DHCP services to the rest of the network.
 A free dynamic IP name translation service is used to resolve this address (Zoneedit).
-A small client runs on the linux server and periodically checks with Zoneedit that the external IP address has not changed.
+The firewall periodically checks with Zoneedit that the external IP address has not changed.
 This might create a delay between a change of IP address and name resolution updates.
 In practice, the dynamic IP address assigned by Virgin Media seems very stable.

 Setting up the Linux Server